labzero/bootleg/README.md

   * `port` - ssh port (default `22`)
   * `replace_os_vars` - controls the `REPLACE_OS_VARS` environment variable used by Distillery for release configuration (default `true`)

+`build` role specific option:
+  * `release_workspace` - specify the remote path where the release is placed.
+If not specified the release is downloaded locally (default `nil`)

+`app` role specific option:
+  * `release_workspace` - specify the remote path where the release is copied from.
+If not specified the release is uploaded from local machine (defaul `nil`)

 #### Examples

 ```elixir